What can TM do for me?

 What is the TM technique?

-It’s a simple, natural technique practiced 20 minutes twice each day while sitting comfortably with the eyes closed.
+It’s a simple, natural technique practised 20 minutes twice each day while sitting comfortably with the eyes closed.

 What happens when you meditate?